Phew/SMPCTool-src/README.md

 # SMPCTool v1.0.0

-### open-sourced the SMPCTool. (and yes it builds). i like to know what im running, and im sure you do too.\n
+### open-sourced the SMPCTool. (and yes it builds). i like to know what im running, and im sure you do too.
 ### yes its the actual source, straight from the tool on nexusmods.com